sellisttg/AVP/readme.md

 ##A. Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted.
 Using the [Digital Services Playbook - Play 6](https://playbook.cio.gov/#play6) as a guide, we identified **Jeremy Dean**, Director of Business Development as our Product Manager.
 ##B. Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of  the  labor  categories  as  identified  in  Attachment  B:  PQVP DS-AD  Labor  Category  Descriptions
-Our collaborative multidisciplinary team experience includes over 250,000 hours delivering technical solutions.
+Our collaborative multidisciplinary team experience includes over 250,000 hours delivering technical solutions to real poeple.
 ####Product Manager: Jeremy Dean
 ####Deliver Manager: Michael Tomlin
 ####Technical Architect: Shawn Sampo